-We are offering three dementia friendly services, in addition to our existing programming:
+We are offering several dementia friendly services, in addition to our existing programming:

 - Dementia Friends

 - Music & Memories

 Focusing on community education, our goal is to increase awareness for dementia and reduce the stigma associated with it.